 Mosaic virus overwinters on perennial weeds and is spread by insects that feed on them.
-Aphids, leafhoppers, whiteflies and cucumber beetles are common carriers of this disease.
-Cuttings or divisions from infested plants will also carry the virus.
+Aphids, leafhoppers, whiteflies and cucumber beetles are common garden pests that can transmit this disease.
+Soil, seed, starter pots and containers can be infected and pass the virus to the plant.
+Cuttings or divisions from infected plants will also carry the virus.

 There are no cures for viral diseases such as mosaic once a plant is infected.
 As a result, every effort should be made to prevent the disease from entering your garden.

-- Choose resistant cultivars when available and spot treat with natural pest control products, such as Safer Soap, Bon-Neem and diatomaceous earth, to reduce the number of disease carrying insects.
+- Spot treat with least-toxic, natural pest control products, such as Safer Soap, Bon-Neem and diatomaceous earth, to reduce the number of disease carrying insects.

-- Floating row covers will keep pests off vulnerable crops and should be used until bloom.
+- Harvest-Guard® row cover will help keep insect pests off vulnerable crops/ transplants and should be installed until bloom.

-- Remove all perennial weeds, using least-toxic herbicides, within at least 100 yards of your garden area.
+- Remove all perennial weeds, using least-toxic herbicides, within 100 yards of your garden plot.